 to take the

-Signs, Symptoms and Clinical Manifestations of Fluid and Electrolytes Imbalances
+Signs and Symptoms of Fluid and Electrolytes Imbalance

 Potassium is a vital ion for the body specifically when it comes to the function of the heart.
-A normal potassium level is usually considered to be something around 3.5-5.0 mEq/L – however it is important to note that hospitals may vary in what they consider to be the normal therapeutic range.
+A normal potassium level is usually considered to be something around 3.5-5.0 mEq/L. However, it’s important to note that hospitals may vary in what they consider to be the normal therapeutic range.
 Typical signs and symptoms of potassium imbalances may include irregular heartbeats and spasms or weakness in the muscles.

 Magnesium is less commonly monitored compared to the other electrolytes, yet it still provides several important functions for the body.
 Magnesium plays a role in protein synthesis, nerve function, and blood sugar control.
 Magnesium can also stimulate the parathyroid hormone which regulates calcium levels in the blood.
 It is necessary for both the absorption of calcium and vitamin D. The normal range of magnesium is 1.3-2.1 mg/dL.